Lil Bub: Meet and greets

-Bridavsky arranged "meet and greets" for both he and Lil Bub at animal shelters around the US.
+Bridavsky arranged "meet and greets" for both him and Lil Bub at animal shelters around the US.
 The shelters received donations and a cut of merchandise sales.

-Lil Bub posed for a PETA campaign that encourages people to spay and neuter their pets.

 Lil Bub met Grumpy Cat at the second annual Internet Cat Video Film Festival.
 Lil Bub had a book signing for her new book at Strand Books on September 5.
 A screening of Lil Bub & Friendz at Metro Chicago raised $1,800 for Tree House Humane Society.

-Lil Bub attended the Splashdown 2019 event at the USS Hornet (CV-12) on July 20, 2019.

 Media appearances

 Lil Bub appeared on Good Morning America in August 2012.
 She did a photoshoot with Bullett Magazine in October 2012.
+In October 2012 Lil Bub and Mike Brivadsky were interviewed by a group of kids on WTIU's local children's program The Friday Zone, airing on Indiana's PBS stations.
+In the "A Moment with Lil Bub" series created for The Friday Zone, Lil Bub speaks for the first and only time in any media.
 She was also featured in Bloom Magazine in the December 2012/January 2013 edition.
+Lil Bub posed for a PETA campaign that encouraged people to spay and neuter their pets in 2013.

 She appeared on Today and The View in April 2013.
 Lil Bub appeared in the YouTube Big Live Comedy Show with Jack McBrayer and the cast of Workaholics.
-She appeared on an episode of Meme'd on The Pet Collective.
+She also appeared on an episode of Meme'd on The Pet Collective.
 In September 2014, Lil Bub was interviewed by David Yow of The Jesus Lizard for The A.V.
 Club.

 Lil Bub makes an appearance in the film Nine Lives (2016) as the cat form of the film's main antagonist Ian Cox (Mark Consuelos) after he is hit by a car and his soul goes inside the cat's body.
 Her final media appearance was in the 2018 movie I'll Be Next Door for Christmas.
-She appeared as Parsley the Cat.

 An album was released under Lil Bub's name, with Bridavsky as producer, in 2015.
 The album, Science & Magic, features liner notes by Andrew W.K. and includes recordings of Lil Bub's vocalizations interpolated into instrumental electronic music tracks.

-Appearance on Japanese TV

 Lil Bub's life story was featured for 30 minutes during the three hour "Animal Special" episode of the Japanese TV show Experience a Miracle – Unbelievable.
 In this dramatization the role of Mike Bridavsky was played by New Zealand actor Gregory Snelgar.